The Governor's Commission on Community Service

 Prior to El Pomar, Erica worked for more than six years as a development officer with the Palmer Land Conservancy and the Colorado Springs office of the American Heart Association.
 The Seattle-area native earned a Bachelor’s degree from Western Washington University in Journalism/Public Relations and a Master’s degree in Public Administration and Certificate in Nonprofit Management at the University of Colorado Colorado Springs.
 She spent six years doing media relations in professional sports before transitioning to the non-profit sector.

 In addition to Serve Colorado, Erica is participating in the CiviCO Colorado Governor’s Fellowship and is on the Board of the Cultural Office of the Pikes Peak Region (COPPR).
 She is a member of the Institute for Leaders in Development’s Class of 2017, participated in the Center for Creative Leadership’s Community Leadership Program in 2021, and was a member of the Colorado Springs Mayor’s Civic Leaders Fellowship Class of 2023.
 She has served on multiple boards and volunteered for several organizations in the Pikes Peak region and is a lifetime Girl Scout.
 In 2016, she was recognized as the Association of Fundraising Professionals Southern Colorado Outstanding Emerging Fundraiser, and in 2018 she was named a Rising Star by the Colorado Springs Business Journal.
+In her free time, Erica enjoys practicing ballet, reading, and exploring the outdoors.

 Represents a knowledge of community service and philanthropy.